Ironside (2013 TV series)

-Ironside is an American police drama television series created by Collier Young, that aired on NBC from October 2 to October 23, 2013 during the 2013–14 television season.
+Ironside is an American police drama television series created by Collier Young.
+It aired on NBC from October 2 to October 23, 2013 during the 2013–14 television season.
 It was a remake of the original television series Ironside, which ran from 1967 to 1975.
 It starred Blair Underwood as the title character, wheelchair-using cop Robert Ironside, the only character re-created from the original series.
 The remade Ironside was grittier and considerably more violent than the original, and the setting was changed from San Francisco to New York City.

 Ratings and reviews were unfavorable to the series, and it was canceled on October 18.
 Only four episodes were aired.

 Production

 The pilot was written by Michael Caleo, who was also the executive producer, while Universal TV, Davis Entertainment and Yellow Brick Road produced the show.

 According to various news outlets, the plot of the show revolved around "a tough, sexy but acerbic police detective using a wheelchair after a shooting" who "is hardly limited by his disability as he pushes and prods his hand-picked team to solve the most difficult cases in the city."

 The pilot episode was released for free early on September 10, 2013, via iTunes Store, Amazon.com, and Hulu.